w3f/polkadot-wiki/docs/general/wallets.md

 A better way to explore Web3.
 Keep your assets safe, manage your portfolio and explore Polkadot and Ethereum apps with Talisman.
 Interact with Web3 apps, store your favourite crypto assets and manage your accounts on over 150+ Substrate and EVM networks.
-NFT Management, Ledger Support, Fiat On-ramp, Portfolio tracking.
+NFT Management, ledger Support, fiat On-ramp, portfolio tracking.
 Talisman received funding from Polkadot Treasury [[1](https://polkadot.polkassembly.io/treasury/148)].

 ### Fearless Wallet